Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * Colour Scheme

     * The main colours used are black (#000000) and white (#ffffff) to keep the styling in line with the brand logo.
 As with similar sites, colours are kept to a minimum in order to put the focus on the products on offer.
 Red (#b71c1c) has been used to highlight buttons and links in order to draw attention to them.
-A darker red (#7f0000) has been used to accent buttons when hovered over to provied a point of difference and positive UX.
+A darker red (#7f0000) has been used to accent buttons when hovered over to provide a point of difference and positive UX.

 * Typography